vsvishal/react-projects/React-notes.md

 ## 👨‍🚀 Config driven UI - It means controlling your UI through data

 ## 👨‍🚀 Whenever you loop the list always add unique key={uniqui_id} to it, if you don't provide a key e.g. while looping array through map() then React will re-render all the elements which is not good for optimization.
 So, by adding a key, React will re-render only the changed thing.
-To allow React to uniquely identify the element always use key, so performance will be good.
+To allow React to uniquely identify the element always use the key, so performance will be good.
 It will called after the component has been rendered.

-## 👨‍🚀 React doesn't recommend using the index as key, if you don't have any unique index then use the index as a key.
+## 👨‍🚀 React doesn't recommend using the index as a key, if you don't have any unique index then use the index as a key.

 ## 👨‍🚀 A module cannot have multiple default export, in one file only one default export is allowed